sandepal-org/mq01-ops/README.md

 ---

 ## Configure image registry

-If you are using Single Node OpenShift with LVM, you can quickly configure and start the image registry.

 In production system, you would configure the image registry to use separate persistent storage volume.
 However, to get going quickly, we can configure the